shaisachs/origin-of-sadness/origin-of-sadness.md

 "I hadn't really thought of that, I suppose."
 Henry went back to raking, and Sophie picked up another little pile of leaves to drop in the bag.
 "Well then: how did Stephie get out of the tree?
 Was she able to continue climbing, if she couldn't remember the words to the song?"

-Sophie rubbed her nose with the back of her hand a little.
+Sophie rubbed her nose with the back of her hand a little, and began collecting leaves from the last little pile.
 "She couldn't, of course.
 Stephie didn't know how to climb without singing.
 And she couldn't sing the song if she didn't know the words.
 Fortunately she hadn't climbed very far, so she simply jumped out of the tree."

-"Well, I suppose that solved the problem, then."
+"Well, I'm glad she got out of the tree."

-"No, not at all!
-Stephie still wanted to climb trees.
-But try as she might, she couldn't remember the words.
+"Yes, but Papa - Stephie still wanted to climb trees!
+She just couldn't remember the words.
 She asked her friends, and her teachers, and her parents, she even asked the dog.
 But no one could help her."

 "So then, what did she do?"